Sept. 16, 2025 - Freedomain Radio - Stefan Molyneux

 To be able to defend your position from any and all commerce.

-And I think there's a deep shock on the left that there are actually lots of people out there who disagree with them and have uh a reasonable case.
+And I think there's a deep shock on the left that there are actually lots of people out there who disagree with them and have a reasonable case.

 Sorry, go ahead.

-Oh, yeah, it's like a few different things I wanted to touch up on in terms of cancel culture.
+It's like a few different things I wanted to touch up on in terms of cancel culture.

-I'm not sure what uh uh do you think I blocked you for being too condescending?
+Do you think I blocked you for being too condescending?

 I said something like condescending about philosophy.

-Like if somebody says something condescending about philosophy, oh I think philosophy is is is foolish, oh I think philosophy is ridiculous.
+Like if somebody says something condescending about philosophy, oh, I think philosophy is foolish.

-I'm not gonna block someone for that.
+I'm not going to block someone for that.

 Come on.

-So I'm sorry, how do you know that you're a bit autistic?
+How'd you know that you're a bit autistic?

-Uh I think like psychiatrists or psychologists have been telling me this since I was like nine.
+I think like psychiatrists or psychologists have been telling me this since I was like nine.

-I mean, sorry, you've been officially diagnosed, is that right?
+I mean, you've been officially diagnosed.

-But it depends on the one I go to.
+Yeah, but it depends on the one I go to.

-Some of them say no, I'm not, I'm bipolar.
+Some of them say, no, I'm not.

 It depends on who I surround myself with during the time.

-And what was your childhood like Um My Oldest brother's autistic.
+And what was your childhood like?

-I have let's say I don't know.
+I have, let's say, I don't know.

-When you were growing up, did you see people around you who modeled good social skills, healthy social interactions, how to disagree respectfully, how to have productive conversations.
+When you were growing up, did you see people around you who modeled good social skills, healthy social interactions, how to disagree respectfully, how to have productive conversations?

 No, honestly, I'd say it was pretty terrible at first, but it's kind of interesting thing.

-So it's like middle schoolers like they'll just call everything gay or use a bunch of curse words.
+So it's like middle schoolers, like, they'll just call everything gay or use a bunch of curse words.

 Okay, who was exposing you to bad etiquette?

-Uh family, I'd say.
+Family, I'd say.

 Okay.